-Runner up in the 2015 Henley Literary Festival 500 word flash fiction competition – had to share its title with a brand of Dragonfly tea!
+This short story was runner up in the 2015 Henley Literary Festival 500 word flash fiction competition, judged by Jo Jo Moyes and Helen Lederer.
+All entries had to share their titles with a brand of Dragonfly tea!

 If I tell Dave I can see a cowboy sat on the end of the bed, he’ll think I’m nuts.
 That’ll be the end of it.
 Another failed relationship.
 I thought the sleep therapy had worked.
 Six months now without a single night-terror, hallucination, or ghostly visitation from the motley bunch of characters who’ve haunted me for years.
 Juggling clowns, men in masks, storm-troopers under the bed.
 Even the grim reaper.
 I’ve seen them all.
 A cowboy is a first.